rmupap/rmupap.github.io/_includes/direct-patient-contact-experience.md

-To be considered for an interview, **applicants must have 250 hours or more of direct patient contact experience**.
+To be considered for an interview **applicants must have 250 hours or more of direct patient contact experience** documented in CASPA at the time of e-submission.

 Examples of **specific positions that would qualify for direct patient contact experience include** but are not limited to: